mavlink/mavlink-devguide/en/guide/mavlink_2.md

 ```

 ## Message Extensions {#message_extensions}

-The XML for messages can contain extensions that are optional in the protocol.
+MAVLink 2 allows MAVLink 1 messages to be extended with *optional* fields.
-This allows for extra fields to be added to a message.
+This allows for new fields to be added to a message without breaking binary compatibility for receivers that have not been updated.

-The rules for extended messages are:
+The rules for extensions messages are:

-* Extended fields are not sent in *MAVLink 1* messages.
+* Extension fields are not sent in *MAVLink 1* messages.
-* If received by an implementation that doesn't have the extended fields then the fields will not be seen.
+* If received by an implementation that doesn't have the extensions fields then the fields will not be seen.
-* If sent by an implementation that doesn't have the extended fields then the recipient will see zero values for the extended fields.
+* If sent by an implementation that doesn't have the extensions fields then the recipient will see zero values for the extensions fields.
+* Extension fields are [not reordered](../guide/serialization.md#mavlink-2-field-reordering) when messages are serialized
+  (this is what allows new extension fields to be added without breaking binary compatibility).

-For example the fields after the `<extensions>` line below are extended fields:
+For example the fields after the `<extensions>` line below are extension fields:

 ```xml
     <message id="100" name="OPTICAL_FLOW">